HaroldMitts/wininstall/README.md

 * The fourth command is a loop to check which drive letter is assigned to the location where the ininstall.cmd script is saved.

-> Important: When you save the file, you should close all open file handles, for example, close File Explorer or navigate out of the Mount folder or the WinPE folder.
+> ***Important***: When you save the file, you should close all open file handles, for example, close File Explorer or navigate out of the Mount folder or the WinPE folder.
 Failing to close any open file handles will cause errors when unmounting the WinPE.

 8. Review WinPE details using DISM commands
 ````